binaryage/totalspaces-web/sipsettings.md

 subtitle: How to install TotalSpaces2
 ---

 These instructions apply to [TotalSpaces2 v.2.5.4 and above](/changes-beta) on macOS 10.11 and above.
-If you are installing on macOS 10.14 Mojave [see here](/installing-mojave).
+If you are installing on macOS 10.14 Mojave or later [see here](/installing-mojave).

 TotalSpaces2 requires temporary changes to your security settings to be installed.
 [Read more about it here.](/sip-details)